Large images, image stacks, image series

 Slide scanners, confocal microscopes or wide field cameras are some examples of devices creating images suitable for this viewer.
 High resolution images of a more average size are typically better presented as a regular image.

-The Virtual Microscope was developed in collaboration with Kitware SAS.
+The viewer was developed in collaboration with Kitware SAS.